-- Comments and concerns can be formally received regarding operational plans for any or all resources during the advertising period of the plan.
-These issues would focus on proposed activities and the geographic areas which they affect. - Input can be made during the bi-annual public meetings.
-Issues regarding the overall management of the Community Forest and its operations in a more general sense can be identified. - It is proposed that the manager or his/her equivalent will strike public working groups or committees to represent individuals with common interests in the successful operation of the Community Forest.
+• Comments and concerns can be formally received regarding operational plans for any or all resources during the advertising period of the plan.
+These issues would focus on proposed activities and the geographic areas which they affect.
+Have not received much feedback on our operational plans to date.

+- Input can be made during the bi-annual public meetings.
+Issues regarding the overall management of the Community Forest and its operations in a more general sense can be identified.
+Have seen very meager attendance at our public meetings. - It is proposed that the manager or his/her equivalent will strike public working groups or committees to represent individuals with common interests in the successful operation of the Community Forest.
 These groups will be labeled the recreation group, tourism group, water users group etc... and will provide input on their respective area of interest.
 Where knowledge gaps are identified, research, monitoring and education can be focused on filling those gaps and further empowering the community.
 As time passes and knowledge grows, the interests and concerns of the public may be satisfied by the working groups.
-It would need to be reinforced that while some people may feel dissatisfied with the operation from time to time, these community based working groups will exist in order to provide a positive contribution to the main objectives of the Community Forest. - The commitment to the community will demand that an open door policy be maintained at all times.
-Meetings, field excursions and visits may be scheduled with groups or individuals simply by picking up the phone, sending an email or walking through the door (ie. direct contact).
+It would need to be reinforced that while some people may feel dissatisfied with the operation from time to time, these community based working groups will exist in order to provide a positive contribution to the main objectives of the Community Forest.
+No working groups have been struck.
+Have participated in Tourism Planning process. - The commitment to the community will demand that an open door policy be maintained at all times (done).
+Meetings, field excursions and visits may be scheduled with groups or individuals simply by picking up the phone, sending an email or walking through the door (ie. direct contact). (ongoing)

 Other licensed resource users will be identified by contacting the appropriate government agency.
-Consultation and operational planning will then occur with the users in order to define strategies and measures to integrate those other resource values.
+Consultation and operational planning will then occur with the users in order to define strategies and measures to integrate those other resource values. (ongoing)

 The Robson Valley Forest District has consulted with First Nations regarding forest management activities.
-The groups in question are the Lheidli T'enneh Nation, North Thompson Band, Canim Lake Band, Williams Lake Band and Red Bluff Band.
-District policy will be followed regarding further consultation.
+The groups in question are the Lheidli T'enneh Nation, North Thompson Band, Canim Lake Band, Williams Lake (Soda Creek) Band and Red Bluff Band.
+District policy will be followed regarding further consultation. (ongoing.
+Also add Nazko Band as well).
+Conducting a new Archaeological Overview Assessment of the community forest area through FIA.